Fresh, unseen reportage from black & white and full colour imagery available for purchase. And lots more to come!

 Fortunately, he and my mother had already written their joint autobiography (Living Dangerously) so my sister and I have much of their extraordinary lives written down.
 I know my sister, Raina, is behind me all the way with this tribute to our father, but is busy with her own life as a wife and mother in Australia, leaving me to get on with it.

 I have left the selling of these images to the experts.
-To Camera Press in London for the selling of the digital images and to Rockarchive for the selling of prints of Dad’s rock material.
-Dad was still signing Rockarchive’s beautifully-printed photographs of stars like Bob Dylan, Robert Plant, Freddie Mercury, Boy George, the Beatles etc, in his bed in the hospice, where he was dying of cancer.
+To Camera Press in London for the selling of the digital images.
+For prints of Dad’s rock material please contact me.
+Dad was still signing beautifully-printed photographs of stars like Bob Dylan, Robert Plant, Freddie Mercury, Boy George, the Beatles etc, in his bed in the hospice, where he was dying of cancer.
 Truly, a workaholic to the very end.
 For the time being, I am managing the sale of the book, ‘Living Dangerously’ myself, but only within the U.K.